 Well, as somebody who specializes in teaching freelancers (and not general business owners), I can tell you that there’s something exciting about becoming an expert in a niche.
 People seek you out because of your expertise, just like the TED organizers seek out people who have solved incredibly focused problems with deep and lasting impact.

-While it might seem like you’ll be doing repetitious work, in reality you’ll most likely get to find different ways to solve a specific problem.
-And as your client base and strength in a particular focus grows, you can add auxiliary focuses that allow you to branch out and create small satellite specialities around your core focus.
+While it might seem like you’ll be doing repetitious work, in reality, you’ll most likely get to find different ways to solve a specific problem.
+And as your client base and strength in a particular focus grows, you can add auxiliary focuses that allow you to branch out and create small satellite specialties around your core focus.